marlam/qvr/qvr-example-outputplugin/README.md

-# qvr-outputplugin-example - Example output plugin for QVR
+# qvr-example-outputplugin - Example output plugin for QVR

 QVR supports per-window output plugins.
 An output plugin takes textures containing one or two views of the scene as input and displays them on the